-You may have purchased a property that requires some work done to it prior to you moving in.
-Once the property becomes occupied, it is common for the insurer to allow the policy to continue to its annual renewal date when it will then be replaced by a traditional home buildings policy.
+You may have purchased a second home that requires some work done to it prior to you moving in.
+Once the property becomes occupied, it is common for the insurer to allow the policy to continue to its annual renewal date when it will then be replaced by a traditional home insurance policy.

 We deal with various insurers that can insure your vacant property under any of the circumstances but each one will come with its own terms and conditions about the property whilst it is unoccupied.
 Generally with unoccupied insurance you can get various levels of cover that will either cover just the basic cover or you can pay a higher premium to get a more comprehensive policy.